mariusfeldmann/pg_tonconvert/README.md

 The motivation behind this is to become more familiar with building PostgreSQL extensions.
 The conversion can of course also be done in C code, the Golang library step is pure convenience :-)

+Hopefully this can come in helpful for someone who wants to build another postgres extension!

 ### Building the Golang library
 ```
 cd tonconvertlib/